-During the morning, our stomach enzymes and gut microbes are ready for digestion.
-From the time we eat our first meal in the morning till our last meal before dark, our body burns the carbohydrates from our food and stores fat.
+In the morning, our stomach enzymes and gut microbes are ready for digestion.
+From the time we eat our first meal in the morning till our last meal before dark, our body burns the carbohydrates and stores fat.
 After our final meal throughout the night, it burns the fat and cholesterol.
-Our body also repairs damage to our DNA and other cells.
-Resting, recouping, and rejuvenating to begin the same process the next day.
+Our body also repairs damage to our DNA and other cells, allowing us to rest, recoup, and rejuvenate to begin the same process the next day.

 Dr. Satchin Panda explains how he and his team theorized that when we eat within 10 hours, our body has a better circadian rhythm.
 However, when we eat for 15 hours a day, it disrupts our circadian rhythm.

-Subsequently, to test their theory, they took two healthy mice, born from the same parents with no previous conditions.
-One mouse was allowed to eat whenever it liked, the other was conditioned to eat within 10 hours.
-Over 6 weeks, they noticed that the first mouse allowed to eat unrestricted became overweight and developed other health conditions.
+They took two healthy mice born from the same parents with no previous conditions to test their theory.
+One mouse was allowed to eat whenever it liked.
+The other could only eat within 10 hours.
+Over six weeks, they noticed that the first mouse allowed to eat unrestricted became overweight and developed other health conditions.
 The other mouse was healthy.
 When allowed to eat within 10 hours, the same unhealthy mouse began to lose its excess weight and become healthy again.

-This was a groundbreaking discovery because that means eating healthy is not enough; it is just as important when we eat and what we eat.
+The experiment was a groundbreaking discovery because now we know eating healthy is not enough; it is just as important when and what we eat.

 Circadian Rhythm, Food, And Health – The Test

-Consequently, to test this, Dr. Satchin Panda and his team invited people to participate in a study.
+Consequently, Dr. Satchin Panda and his team invited people to study to test this further.

 They submitted pictures of their food and logged in when they had each meal, even quick snacks.